-My trip to Naples wasn't only about the pizza.
-With delicious food that ranges from fried treats to decadent desserts, the food of Naples can satisfy any food lover.
-This trip I wanted to be sure and sample as much of it as possible.
-Before delving into a few Neapolitan sauces I learned to make or my adventures in Neapolitan dining with Napoli Unplugged, let's start with my favorite course: the desserts.
+This recent trip to Naples wasn't only about the pizza.
+With delicious food that ranges from fried treats to decadent desserts, Neapolitan cuisine can satisfy any food lover.
+This food lover absolutely sampled as much as possible.
+Before delving into the Neapolitan sauces I learned to make with Napoli Unplugged, let's start with my favorite course: dessert!

 On my first day in the city, I got a rather impromptu pastry lesson on the streets of Naples.
-I was patiently waiting for the walk sign before crossing the street.
-While waiting and holding my first Neapolitan pastry (of this trip) carefully in front of me, I saw two guys cross the street, AGAINST the light!
-I laughed at myself while watching them, realizing I'd be much safer crossing when there were no cars then waiting for a light to give me a false sense of security.
+While patiently waiting for the walk sign before crossing the street and holding my first pastry purchase of the trip carefully in front of me, I saw two guys cross AGAINST the light!
+I laughed at myself because it was then I realized how much safer it might be to cross with them and when there were no cars instead of waiting for a light to give me some false sense of security.

-One of the guys mistook my laughing and smile as flirtation, and stopped to talk.
-First question, "Di dove sei?"
+One of the guys mistook my laughing as flirtation, and stopped to talk.
+Certain that I was a foreigner, his first question was, "Di dove sei?"
 (Where are you from?).
-I'm not sure which made me more foreign, my red hair and pale skin or the fact that I was actually waiting for a traffic light before walking.
-After I answered, California.
-He called out to his friend, "Ay, Oh, lei e Amerigahna!"
+What actually gave my foreign status away, I'm not sure: was it my red hair and pasty skin or the fact that I was actually waiting for a traffic light?
+After I answered he called out to his friend, "Ay, Oh, lei e Amerigana!"

-His Neapolitan accent, pronouncing "Americana" with the hard g and the "Ay" and "Oh" to get his friend's attention, made me laugh even more.
+His Neapolitan accent, pronouncing "Americana" with the hard g and the "Ay" and "Oh" to get his friend's attention, made me laugh even harder.
 This, of course, only encouraged them.
-I continued to chat for a while, mainly because I love to hear the Neapolitan accent, in Italian.
-(Neapolitan dialect is different and a language where I am completely lost and unable to understand even one word.)
+I continued to chat for a while and soon the subject of food came up.

-While talking we got on the subject of pastries.
-They peeked into my bag and proceeded to school me on the make up of Zeppole di San Giuseppe, which is what I had in my hand.
+They peeked into my bag and proceeded to school me on the make up of the Zeppole di San Giuseppe I had in my hand.
 While they might have been the most unlikely source of information, what they said was similar to the information those in the pastry shops gave me.
 Besides, they were a fun intro to my pastry-eating adventures in Napoli.

-Below are photos and descriptions of my journey through the pastries of Napoli:
+Below are photos and a few details of what I learned during my journey through the pastries of Napoli:

 Sfogliatelle (Riccia) - To thoroughly appreciate this pastry, you need to eat it right out of the oven while it's still warm.
 (Like Parisian croissants and other viennoiserie, sfogliatella loses its deliciousness after a few hours.)
 The crust is crunchy and flaky and the filling creamy and not overly sweet.
 The crust is a sort of puff pastry, where thin layers of pastry are rolled into a cylinder.
 Between each layer of pastry is a thin layer of lard.
 The pastry is formed into its famous clam-like shell and filled with a custard-like mixture of semolina, ricotta, eggs, sugar, candied citrus and a pinch of cinnamon.